Funkateer/Pokedex-jQuary-app/README.md

 # Pokedex-jQuery-app

-Clone of the 'Pokedex-simple-js-app' using jQuery instead of vanilla Js
+Clone of the 'Pokedex-simple-js-app' using jQuery and Bootstrap 4 instead of vanilla Js

 Have a look:
 https://funkateer.github.io/Pokedex-jQuery-app